LaurenLingham/record_store/README.md

 ## My App

-My app is for a record store which tracks which albums they have in stock.
-The user has the ability to view, create, edit and delete Artists and Albums.
+My app is designed for a record store which stores albums held in stock.
+The user has the ability to view, create, edit and delete albums as well as artists.

-## Technologies Used
+#### Technologies Used

 * Python
 * HTML